Early Christian History: Controversies — Donatism

 Often, Roman authorities settled on a kind of shortcut: They asked reported Christians to hand over, to be burned, any Christian writings they possessed.
 Because of this, Christians who had no such writings were generally spared.
 Those who did, however, had a choice to make: To let their sacred texts be burned, or refuse and risk punishment (which could mean imprisonment, exile, or execution).

 This affected Christian clergy far more than the rest of the Church, since they were most likely to be literate and have such texts.
 Some preferred to save their own hides, and handed over either some or all of their Christian documents.
-Others, however, refused, and many of those were martyred.
+These were known as traditores or “lapsed” Christians.
+Others, however, refused.
+They were typically imprisoned, and a significant number were martyred.

 Northern Africa was home to the confluence of three factors: first, a strong Roman administrative and governing presence capable of carrying out Diocletian’s orders; second, a significant number of Manichaeans who’d initially been persecuted; and third, a significant number of Christians who became later targets.
-Such a combination of factors didn’t exist in most of the Empire; hence, the controversy to come was all but unique to northern Africa.
+Such a combination of factors didn’t exist in most of the Empire; hence, the controversy to come was nearly (yet not totally) unique to northern Africa.

 As noted, it was the clergy who were most affected by Diocletian’s campaign of suppression.
-Their numbers were decimated, and this affected the overall health of the Church, especially in northern Africa.
+Their numbers were decimated — because they fled, or were imprisoned or executed — and this affected the overall health of the Church, especially in northern Africa.
 Even faithful clergy who’d been imprisoned or exiled weren’t always in a position to resume their posts (in some cases, exiles were unable to return).

 The Church Emerges Into the Light of Day

-After Diocletian, the persecutions died down, and Christianity began to poke its head above ground once again.
-In the first decade of the 4th century, churches were restored, where possible, clergy performed services again, and so on.
+After the persecutions of Diocletian ended with his resignation, Christianity began to poke its head above ground once again.
+Churches were restored, where possible; clergy performed services again; and so on.
 Christians were, however, still cautious, afraid of invoking another persecution.
 Clergy were particularly cautious, due to their own vulnerability.
-When Diocletian’s successors Constantine and Licinius declared tolerance for Christianity in 313, most of that fear went away.
+When Diocletian’s successors Constantine and Licinius declared tolerance for Christianity in 313 CE, most of that fear went away.

-In the interim, between the end of Diocletian’s persecution and the Edict of Milan which made it safe to be openly Christian, the Church in northern Africa had to settle for whichever clergy had survived and were willing to “return to the fold.”
+In the interim, following Diocletian’s persecution, the Church in northern Africa had to settle for whichever clergy had survived and were willing to “return to the fold.”
 Some had never been caught by the Roman authorities, but others had renounced Christianity in order to stay alive.
 At first no one had much choice in the matter; too few clergy were available to take up the mantle.
 But as it became ever safer to be Christian, the problem came to a head.
-Many who recalled the martyrs found it upsetting that their new clergy had tried to “make nice” with the enemy and had taken the cowardly route.
+Many who recalled the martyrs found it upsetting that some of their new ore returned clergy had “made nice” with the enemy and had taken the cowardly route.

 The Rift Opens Up

-A cleric named Caecilian was elected Bishop of Carthage in 312, who’d been accused of being in the “Roman collaborator” camp.
+A cleric named Caecilian was elected Bishop of Carthage in 311, who’d been accused of being in the “Roman collaborator” camp.
 This incensed many, and they refused to accept his appointment.
-They based this on legalistic grounds: Reportedly, he hadn’t been properly ordained in the first place, some years prior.
-These “purists” elected, instead, their own bishop, Majorinus, one who denounced the “Roman collaborators” and refused to restore lapsed clergy.
+They based this on legalistic grounds: Reportedly, he’d been ordained by a bishop (Felix of Aptunga) who’d evaded the Roman persecution (possibly because of his amicable relations with local Roman officials in his city).
+Felix may or may not have been a true traditor, but many assumed he was — and that was enough for them.
+These “purists” elected, instead, a bishop of their own, Majorinus, one who denounced the “Roman collaborators” and refused to restore lapsed clergy.

-When Majorinus died in 315, the purists elected Donatus, also known as Donatus Magnus.
-Due to his long tenure as the purist Bishop of Carthage (from 315 to 355 despite an exile in 347), Donatus ended up being the primary spokesman, and namesake, for the movement.
+When Majorinus died in 312, the purists elected Donatus, also known as Donatus Magnus.
+By the time the Edict of Milan was issued, Donatus was primate of northern Africa (outside of Egypt).
+Due to his long tenure as the purist Bishop of Carthage (from 312 to 355 despite an exile that began in 347), Donatus ended up being the primary spokesman, and namesake, for the movement.
 It bore his name, even though he did not kick it off (his predecessor Majorinus had done that).

-Donatus and his faction declared the lapsed clergy ineligible to perform the sacraments, and any which they may have performed, were invalid.
+Donatus and his faction declared the lapsed clergy ineligible to perform the sacraments, and any which they may have performed were invalid.
+Moreover, any sacraments they’d performed, even prior to becoming traditores, were invalidated.
 The opposing party declared, again, that lapsed clergy could be restored to full authority — including the performance of sacraments — after having done appropriate penance.
 They based this idea on the concept of forgiveness for all.

 Dueling Churches